hyperhq/hyper-slaves-plugin/README.md

 - [hyper-commons-plugin](https://github.com/jenkinsci/hyper-commons-plugin)
 - Hyper_ credential (get from https://console.hyper.sh)
 - Jenkins Server should have `public ip`
-- build image should contain `wget` and `java`
+- build image should contain `wget`/`curl` and `java`
-  - `wget`: download slave.jar from jenkins master with wget
+  - `wget`/`curl`(optional): download slave.jar from jenkins master.
+This ensures that slave agent version matched with the master.
+Download will be skipped when wget/curl is missing.
-  - `java`: run slave agent(slave.jar) to connect Jenkins master through JNLP
+  - `java`(required): run slave agent(slave.jar) to connect Jenkins master through JNLP.

 # Usage